U.S. Marshals warning residents not to fall for phone scam - South Carolina Radio Network

 “They give you your home address.
 They give you your phone number.
 They may say, ‘I know your neighbors are the Johnsons or the Smiths,’ or ‘You live at 123 Main Street’ and they sound legitimate but they are not legitimate U.S. Marshals,” she said.

-“We do not call you and ask you to pay a fine over the phone,” Lyons said.
-“The U.S. Marshals do not call people randomly and advise you that we are coming or need you to pay a fine.
-If you miss a court order for jury summons, we as the U.S. Marshals Service, come and knock on your door with the paperwork.”
+Lyons said her office does demand fines be paid over the phone.
+Instead, those who skip jury duty are usually served with paperwork in person.

-“If the U.S. Marshals want you, we are coming to knock on your door.”
+“If the U.S. Marshals want you, we are coming to knock on your door,” she said.

-“We have been investigating it,” she said.
-“These scammers are very sophisticated.
-The phone numbers may seem legitimate to South Carolina.
-They may be 803, 864, or 843 area codes.”

-Lyons said if you know someone who’s elderly and somewhat vulnerable, warn them not to fall for this scam.
+Lyons said, if you know someone who is elderly or vulnerable, warn them not to fall for this scam.

 “The moment you purchase this card, the moment you give them the number on the back of that card or present the card to a runner (person designated to deliver the card to), the money is legitimately gone,” she said.
 “Before you do any of this, please call your local law enforcement, your local Marshals Service or your local FBI.”